 You might find that, as the ski season draws to a close, there are more deals to be had on gear, lift passes, and accommodation.

 There is a common misconception that the snow will somehow be worse if you go in the springtime.
 However, that could not be farther from the truth.
-In fact, that spring break snow is one of the best reasons to go; once you're there you'll realize that the warmer temperatures often soften it up, making it easier to ride.
+In fact, by the time spring break rolls around, the resort's base depths are optimal, providing great coverage and sunny skies.

 - More stuff to do off the mountain

 An added bonus of spring skiing is that there are often more activities to do outside of your time spent on the mountain.
-Because of the warmer weather, many activities like hiking and climbing, or places that would otherwise have been closed are now available to you.
+Because of the warmer weather, many activities like hiking, mountain biking, and climbing, or places that would otherwise have been closed are now available to you.
 A lot of these activities are contained in our guide.

 Most Utah ski resorts are typically open for at least a part of the spring season, up to the end of March.
-But Snowbird is known for its long ski season, offering skiing as late as July 4th during big seasons.
+But Snowbird is known for #LongestSeasonInUtah, some years offering skiing as late as July 4th.
+In recent years, Solitude has battled Snowbird for the longest season in Utah.
+Who will it be this year?
 Here are the resorts that are most commonly open for spring skiing into the latter part of April:

-Every year is different, however, so it's always worth checking the snow reportbefore you book your trip.
+Every year is different, however, so it's always worth checking the snow report and closing dates before you book your trip.

 Did you know, there are 10 resorts less than an hour from Salt Lake City International Airport?
-Which means there is more time skiing and less time for the “are we there yet” questions.
-Which means more time skiing and less time hearing “are we there yet?”
+This means there is more time for skiing and less time for the “are we there yet” questions.

 On average Utah receives OVER 80 inches of snow during April.
 So keep those skis waxed, lather on your sunscreen and come join us on the mountain.